abusaeed2433/JavaBasic/out/production/JavaPractice/o_Array/info.md

   - Those references in the elements are stored contiguously, not the objects they are referring to.
   - The objects are stored on heap and their locations are, typically, not contiguous,
 - All arrays in Java are objects but `abstract` i.e. can't create object directly,
+- Since array are objects, so it can be assigned to other object.
+Rule is same,
 - Arrays are created dynamically at runtime,
 - The length of an array cannot be modified after it has been created,
 - Ex: